samiralam/rules-compendium/docs/phb/3-character-classes/druid.md

 You can cast one of the level 1+ spells that you have prepared from your Circle Spells feature without expending a spell slot, and you must finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) before you do so again.

 In addition, when you finish a [Short Rest](/sources/dnd/free-rules/rules-glossary#ShortRest), you can choose expended spell slots to recover.
 The spell slots can have a combined level that is equal to or less than half your Druid level (round up), and none of them can be level 6+.
-For example, if you’re a level 6 Druid, you can recover up to three levels’ worth of spell slots.
+For example, if you're a level 6 Druid, you can recover up to three levels' worth of spell slots.
 You can recover a level 3 spell slot, a level 2 and a level 1 spell slot, or three level 1 spell slots.
-Once you recover spell slots with this feature, you can’t do so again until you finish a Long Rest.
+Once you recover spell slots with this feature, you can't do so again until you finish a Long Rest.

-#### Level 10: Nature’s Ward
+#### Level 10: Nature's Ward

-You are immune to the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition, and you have Resistance to a damage type associated with your current land choice in the Circle Spells feature, as shown in the Nature’s Ward table.
+You are immune to the [Poisoned](/sources/dnd/free-rules/rules-glossary#PoisonedCondition) condition, and you have Resistance to a damage type associated with your current land choice in the Circle Spells feature, as shown in the Nature's Ward table.

-#### Nature’s Ward
+#### Nature's Ward

 | Land Type | Resistance |